ergest/sql_patterns/Book/chap4.md

 This chapter isn't just about speed.
 There are many clever hacks to make your queries run really fast, but many of them will make your code unreadable and unmaintainable.
 We need to strike a balance between performance and maintainability.

-## Reduce Rows as Early as Possible
+## Pattern 1: Reduce Rows as Early as Possible
 The most important pattern that improves query performance is reducing data as much as possible as early as possible.
 What does that mean?

 So far we've learned that using modularity via CTEs and views is the best way to tackle complex queries.
 We also learned to keep our modules small and single purpose to ensure maximum composability.
 CTEs are great for aggregation and calculation of metrics but they can also be used to filter data as early as possible.